GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 - And most importantly, it doesn't actually capture all types of animation updates!

-You can see how too much work on the main thread can impact the ability to see animation frames.
-You can play with the [Jank Sample](https://googlechrome.github.io/devtools-samples/jank/) to see how a rAF driven animation, once there is too much work on the main thread work (i.e. layout) will lead to dropped frames and fewer rAF callbacks, and lower fps.
+Too much work on the main thread can impact the ability to see animation frames.
+Check out the [Jank Sample](https://googlechrome.github.io/devtools-samples/jank/) to see how a rAF driven animation, once there is too much work on the main thread (such as layout), will lead to dropped frames and fewer rAF callbacks, and lower FPS.

 When the main thread becomes bogged down, visual updates begin to stutter.
 That's jank!